osmosis-labs/sqs/README.md

     "chain-id": "osmosis-1",
     // Chain assets URL
     "chain-registry-assets-url": "https://raw.githubusercontent.com/osmosis-labs/assetlists/main/osmosis-1/generated/frontend/assetlist.json",
+    // Defines the block interval at which the assets are updated.
+    "update-assets-height-interval": 200,
     // Router-specific configuration
     "router": {
       // Pool IDs that are prioritized in the router.